SerrpentDagger/omarch-me/README.md

+# NOT IN DEVELOPMENT
+After getting this stuff working in VMs, I discovered that Omarchy doesn't play nicely with my hardware.
+I'm not fond of hardware configuration, so I switched to Cachy OS with a custom Niri/Noctalia configuration.
+I think this worked out much better than trying to wrangle Omarchy into something it isn't designed for, so that's become the successor of this project.

 # Omarch-me
 Omarch-me is a fork of [Omarchy](https://omarchy.org) by DHH: "a beautiful, modern & opinionated Linux distribution".
 This fork makes minor modifications to the install scripts that prioritise open-source apps and allow you to choose yourself which default apps to install with the OS.